teeaarbee/blog/content/week_22.md

 This is the first time that a month has 5 weekly blogs XD

 Before starting this month’s last blog,
-I just wanted to quickly acknowledge that the last few weeks / months has been great for me aka
+I just wanted to quickly acknowledge that the last few weeks / months have been great for me aka
 <br>I have been very happy and not feel anxious or any negative emotions like that.

 I do understand that life has ups and downs, and I feel like uncertainty can hit me any time like anyone else at any time so before things go down I just wanted to say I am grateful for the good things thus far.